Chinese Restaurant

 The different wood stains differentiate the frames from afar; the maple and oak wood grains differentiate the frames upclose

-New color scheme integrates the new flooring, custom furniture, and walls.
-Custom designed trellis references traditional Chinese screens but with a pixelated, contemporary expression
+Custom designed trellis references traditional Chinese screens with a pixelated, contemporary expression

 The trellis depth creates patterns of light and shadow to emerge